QINJIALONG/QINJIALONG.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+My name is Qin Jialong and you can call me Roya!
+You can find my CV here: [Roya's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).

-I'm Jialong Qin, a junior undergraduate student from School of computer science in [Beijing Institute of Technology](https://bit.edu.cn/) majoring in data science.
+I'm a junior undergraduate student from School of computer science in [Beijing Institute of Technology](https://bit.edu.cn/) majoring in data science.
 My research interests focus on large language models, multi-modal data learning, and recommendation systems.
 Meanwhile, I am also interested in reinforcement learning.

 During my sophomore year, I was interested in mathematical modeling with a published EI-indexed paper during the Amarican Mathematical Contest in Modeling (MCM).
 Meanwhile, I got the first prize of the China Undergraduate Mathematical Contest in Modeling (CUMCM) in Beijing.
 While learning data modeling, I’ve found great interest in working with large datasets and algorithms.
 I’ve picked up many mathematical methods, which have helped me develop careful thinking and strong problem-solving skills.
 This has set a solid foundation for my future research and studies.